 Robert E. Connolly is a Partner at Levenfeld Pearlstein, LLC, in Chicago, where he focuses on mergers and acquisitions, strategic planning, equity investments, restructurings and recapitalizations, corporate governance and partnership/shareholder agreements, joint ventures, capital raises and private placements, private investment fund formations, IT agreements (consulting, SaaS/cloud, managed services, outsourcing), and complex commercial agreements.
 Mr. Connolly is a member of the American, Illinois State, and Chicago Bar Associations.
 He earned his B.A. from Iowa State University and his J.D. cum laude from The John Marshall Law School, where he was a member of The John Marshall Law Review and recipient of the Order of John Marshall.

-Joshua L. Ditelberg is a Partner at Seyfarth Shaw LLP, in Chicago, where he concentrates his practice on labor and employment issues.
-He is President of the Chicago Chapter of the Labor and Employment Relations Association, a Fellow of the American Bar Association, and a Fellow of the College of Labor and Employment Lawyers.
-Mr. Ditelberg earned his B.A. summa cum laude, Phi Beta Kappa, from the University of Pennsylvania, his M.A. with honors from the University of Pennsylvania, and his J.D. magna cum laude, Order of the Coif, from the University of Michigan Law School.
+Joshua L. Ditelberg is a Partner at Seyfarth Shaw LLP in Chicago, where he maintains a broad-based labor and employment practice.
+His practice includes a particular focus on labor relations and the employment-related aspects of corporate transactions and business restructuring.
+He is a Fellow of the College of Labor and Employment Lawyers and the American Bar Foundation, and he is a former Adjunct Professor of Law at the University of Illinois Chicago College of Law.
+Mr. Ditelberg received his B.A. summa cum laude from the University of Pennsylvania, his M.A. with honors from the University of Pennsylvania, and his J.D. magna cum laude from the University of Michigan Law School, Order of the Coif.